 Starting from scratch without a reserve supply of ideas, you will get stuck and create a rushed, inadequate job.
 When it’s time to work on a new post, you simply open your ideas document as a reference.
 Your ideas are ready to be put into action.
 Pick the idea you want to work on and off you go.

-Blog post idea generator
+Blog post ideas generator

-If you’re always posting the same kind of post, the easiest way to get creative and bring fresh ideas is to switch up the format.
+If you’re always posting the same kind of post, the easiest way to get creative and bring fresh blog post ideas is to switch up the format.
 Are you stuck always posting how-to guides and have no more ideas?

 - Success/failure stories.
 Look inwards and tell about your past success/failures and what you have learned from the experience.

 - Quote.
 Quote someone and add your own commentary to the quote.